The Solid Protocol

 , which does not cover all cases (such as credentials mode set to include

 ).
-Data pods SHOULD also explicitly list Accept
+Servers SHOULD also explicitly list Accept

 under Access-Control-Allow-Headers

-headers being allowed without explicit mention.
+header field values being allowed without explicit mention.

 Identity